Maharava/Jovian_Cards/lore_bit.md

 | void_flayer | Mind Flayer | It peels away your sanity layer by layer, savoring the taste of your fading memories. |

-Add rarity limits to the AI deck builder:
-L1 has common cards only
-L2 can have up to 3 uncommon cards
-L3 can have 6 uncommons and 3 rares
-L4 can have 10 uncommons, 5 rares and 1 legendary
-L5 can have 3 legendaries, 8 rares, and the rest common/uncommon

-@lore_bit.md I ahve made a large number of changes.
-Please review the
-Tactics - i'd prefer the Tactics lore bits were relevant quotes fromm either established, named characters or newly made up ones.
-Please consider this and re-write them
+Review @lore.md, @megacorp.md, and @jovian.md.
+Review @lorebit.md.
+Review the card data in:
+src/data/cards.ts
+src/data/cards.ts.backup
+src/data/jovianCards.ts
+src/data/megacorpCards.ts
+src/data/tacticCards.ts
+src/data/tokenCards.ts

-Create a set of Republic cards in republic.md, including tiers for non-tactics.
+Now you have a decent grasp of the lore and game, your goal is to Create a set of Republic cards in @republic.md, including tiers for non-tactics.
 Be creative.
-Consider the format and style of Megacorp - some cards are named (like Alexandrea) and some are not (eg. Drones) - teh Republic will have this same style (as opposed to Jovians whoa re all uniquely named).
+Consider the format and style of Megacorp - some cards are named (like Alexandrea) and some are not (eg. Drones) - the Republic will have this same style (as opposed to Jovians whoa re all uniquely named).
 Create a good spread of stats and rarities and abilities.
 The Requisition ability is not on every card.
 It will be explained in the textbox as 'Requisition X: {effect}'.
 The way it will work is, when the player presses End Turn/the AI ends turn, every card with Requisition is checked.
 If the player/AI has that much energy or more, the effect fires off.
 Ensure effects align with the card lore, republic lore, and overall style of the Republic.
-Add to your card entries what the lore bits for that card will be - review
+Add to your card entries what the lore bits for that card will be.
+Keep cards balanced, and avoid adding new abilities not already in game (excluding Requisition)
+Ask any clarifying questions you need to as you think of them.
+Research the game further if needed.
+Do NOT create new cards.
+Do NOT change or implement code.
+Keep your work solely to republic.md